scrabill/scrabill/README.md

 # Hey 👋

 I'm a front-end software engineer with a love for CSS, Javascript and documenting all of the things.
-In my spare time, I have fun [building games in React](https://github.com/scrabill/food-or-foe-react) and good ol’ vanilla Javascript.
+In my spare time, I have fun [building games in React](https://github.com/scrabill/food-or-foe-react) and [good ol’ vanilla Javascript](https://github.com/scrabill/candy-crush).

 ## Currently, I'm...

- - Studying algorithms
- - Refreshing my knowledge of ES6 Javascript basis
+ - Refreshing my knowledge of ES6 Javascript
- - Experimenting with modern CSS
- - Figure out how to work with SVG files
+ - Migrating my personal website to [11ty](11ty.dev)
  - Thinking of new games to build using emojis

 ## Also, I'm a nominee for Ruby on Rails Thinker of the Year.